intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/add_customized_pattern.md

   If nothing wrong, the output result should be `True`.

-## Fuse pattern and set attributes of new pattern after fusion
+## Fuse Pattern and Set Attributes of New Pattern after Fusion

 - Define the pattern fusion order